FAQs

 Imagine a “center” party that does not run its own slate of candidates, but like all fusion parties reviews the records of the two major party candidates and nominates the one with the clearest commitment to cross-partisan cooperation, problem solving, and the rule of law.
 It wouldn’t take long for the nomination of this center party to be an important, even decisive, factor in many elections.
 This, in turn, could encourage more compromise and productivity in policy making as the major parties compete for those voters.

 We’ve seen this influence happen throughout history too.
 For example, the Workingmen’s Party of the 1820s and the abolitionist Liberty, Barnburners, and Free Soil parties of the 1840s and 1850s all utilized fusion voting to advance their causes and force the major parties to support their agendas.
-This created a vigorous, multi-party system with more representation of diverse political views and governing reforms that were responsive to the major challenges of the day.
+This created a vigorous, multi-party system with more representation of diverse political views and governing reforms that were responsive to the major challenges of the day (click here for more fusion history).

 A “wasted” vote is one that is cast for a candidate with no chance of winning.